 Chinese Braised Pork Belly – Hong Shao Rou (Instant Pot Style)

-Get a delicious slow-braised Chinese pork belly stew in a fraction of the time, thanks to the trusty Instant Pot.
-Meltingly tender pork in a fragrant umami sauce that oozes authentic Chinese flavours.
+For a delicious slow-braised Chinese pork belly stew in a fraction of the time, thanks to the trusty Instant Pot or pressure cooker.
+Meltingly tender pork in a fragrant umami sauce that oozes authentic umami Chinese flavours.

 Chinese Braised Pork Belly (Instant Pot Style) Hong Shao Rou |

-I'm a sucker for Chinese Braised Pork Belly!
-Meltingly tender morsels of meat - so juicy and perfect - a taste of China with every treasured bite.
+This Instant Pot treasure contains meltingly tender morsels of pork belly - so juicy and perfect - a taste of China with every treasured bite.
 Braising meat, is one of my favourite ways to cook, and this Chinese braised pork recipe is one of my tastiest.
-A little goes a long way and the flavour is so intoxicating you'll want to drink it from the bowl...
+A little goes a long way and the flavour is so intoxicating you'll want to drink it from the bowl.

 Those not familiar with pressure cooking, or those with no interest will be pleased to know I offer you the recipe for both cooking options.
 Both are simple, only one of you will still be waiting, long before the other has devoured their helping.
 Just to note, you'll have your slow cooked/fast-tracked treasure in a mere 25 minutes!